cfengine/documentation/resources/additional-topics/devops.markdown

 Integration of software components may be addressed with a variety of approaches and techniques:

-* Standard template methods from the COPBL community library (`out of the box' solutions).
+* Standard template methods from the COPBL community library (_out of the box_ solutions).

 * Customized, personalized configurations.